 It can be difficult for your child to keep their teeth perfectly clean with braces in the way.
-For that reason, plaque can build up around the brackets and cause white spots that are only usually apparent once the braces come off.
+For that reason, plaque can build up around the brackets and cause white spots that are only usually appear once the braces come off.
 These white spots of plaque buildup can be removed by your dentist.

 5. Enamel dehydration

-If you notice white spots on your child’s teeth that go away a few hours after waking, he or she may be sleeping with an open mouth.
+If you notice white spots on your child’s teeth that go away a few hours after waking, he or she may sleep with an open mouth.
 The front teeth of open-mouth sleepers dry out overnight, causing temporary white spots on the enamel that fade away once hydration from saliva is restored.
 You may notice this particularly when your child has a stuffy nose, which forces them to sleep with their mouth open.